This introduction is generated by LLM(Large Language Model).

 At "App Koshien 2024," an app development contest where middle and high school students from across Japan compete, the TutoriaLLM project advanced to the main tournament in the AI division and won the Technical Award and the Championship (Minister of Internal Affairs and Communications Award).

 Support for the TutoriaLLM project, which was selected for Mitou Junior 2024, concluded with the results presentation on November 4.
-On the same day, we received the Visional Prize, a corporate award, from Visional, Inc. Also, at the end of the same month, we were certified as a Super Creator, an accreditation given to creators who have produced particularly notable achievements.
+On the same day, we received the Visional Award as a corporate prize from Visional, Inc. In addition, at the end of the same month we were recognized as a “Super Creator,” an accreditation given to creators who produced particularly notable achievements.

 The Minecraft world I created was selected as second place in the International Senior division of the Minecraft Education Challenge, organized by the Malaysian Ministry of Education, Sunway Malls, and Microsoft.